frutabruta/XmlRopidImportStream/README.md

 Qt library to import Ropid XML to SQLite database (QXmlStreamReader version)

 ## Changelog
+- 20231127
+    - row id removed from table z (conflicted with row id)
 - 20231025
     - xmlimportjr: unknown tag does not stop import
 - 20230921